-Carl Lafferty begins his sixth season as a full-time assistant coach with the Rebels in 2017, including his eight as the team's recruiting coordinator.
+Carl Lafferty has spent 11 seasons as a full-time assistant coach with the Rebels in 2017, including his eight as the team's recruiting coordinator.

 Upon moving to a full-time position in 2008, Lafferty continued to work with the catchers, but also assumed duties assisting head coach Mike Bianco with the pitching staff before assuming duties as recruiting coordinator prior to the 2010 season.

 In his first year back working on the field as a volunteer assistant in 2007, Lafferty worked with the outfielders and catchers, and assisted with the hitters.
 Lafferty also served as the first base coach.
 In his time working with the outfielders, Lafferty helped develop Jordan Henry, the 2007 SEC Freshman of the Year selection and a Freshman All-America selection.
 He also worked with his brother, Justin, a ninth-round draft pick of the Detroit Tigers in the 2007 Major League Baseball Draft.

 Lafferty returned to Ole Miss in 2004 to complete his degree after having spent several years playing professional baseball with the St. Louis Cardinals organization.
 Lafferty earned his Bachelor of Science in Criminal Justice with a minor in Sociology from the University of Mississippi in 2004.

 He was drafted by the Florida Marlins in the 20th round of the 2001 MLB Draft.
 After a short stint with the Marlins, Lafferty signed a professional contract with the St. Louis Cardinals.
 The catcher played two seasons (2002-03) with the Peoria Chiefs, a single-A affiliate of the Cardinals, and also played with the high-A affiliate, the Palm Beach Cardinals.